GoldbergLab/manualObjectTracker/Documentation/UserManual.md

 Please note: this user manual is a work in progress

+## System equirements

+manualObjectTracker has been tested on MATLAB for Windows 10 versions 2017a and 2019a, but should work on any MATLAB version >= v9.6.
+It has not been tested on any non-Windows OS.

+The following MATLAB toolboxes are required:
+ - Image Processing Toolbox >= v10.4
+ - Statistics and Machine Learning Toolbox >= v11.5

+Manual segmentation of images requires a computer pointing device.
+Users report that the process is much easier, quicker, and more accurate with a stylus-type device, such as a Microsoft Surface Pen.

+## Installation

+1. Download/clone all files to your computer
+2. Add the downloaded files to your [MATLAB path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)
+3. Type "manualObjectTracker" into the MATLAB command line and press enter.

 ## Modes
 Normal mode:
 >Use when you simply have one or more videos, and you want to manually segment objects in the videos.